 In conclusion, muscle soreness after a race is common but there are several effective ways to treat muscle soreness, including rest and recovery, heat or cold therapy, stretching, massage therapy hydration, sleep, and light exercise or active recovery.
 By following these steps, you can effectively treat muscle soreness and more quickly recover from the race or other exercise event.

-Now that spring has arrived and the Masters just ended, lots of people in our area are talking about, and playing, golf.
+Since the Masters is this week, lots of people in our area are talking about, and playing, golf.
 Over 25 million Americans played golf last year, making it one of the most popular sports to participate in.
 In fact, golf is the most popular sport played by adults over the age of 55.

 Often perceived as a leisurely activity for retirees or business executives, golf offers a wide range of health benefits that make it an excellent form of physical activity for individuals of all ages.
 Playing golf can improve cardiovascular health, enhance muscle strength and endurance, increase flexibility, improve balance and coordination, and reduce stress levels.
 This is the topic of my Health & Fitness column in the Aiken Standard this week.